finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Data Template

-When a type is annotated as a template, it is possible to specify a template reference that cross-references a template object.
+When a data type is annotated as a template, it is possible to specify a reference to a template object.
 The template object, as well as any object that references it, are typically *incomplete* model objects that should not be validated individually.
 Once a template reference has been resolved, it is necessary to merge the template data to form a single fully populated object.
 Validation should only be performed once the template reference has been resolved and the objects merged together.

 Other than the annotation itself, data templates do not have any impact on the model: they do not introduce any new type, attribute, or condition.

-When a data type is annotated as a `template`, the designation applies to all encapsulated types in that data type.
+When a data type is annotated as a template, the designation applies to all encapsulated types in that data type.
 In the example below, the designation of template eligibility for `ContractualProduct` also applies to `EconomicTerms`, which is an encapsulated type in `ContractualProduct`, and likewise applies to all encapsulated types in `EconomicTerms`.

 ``` Haskell
 type ContractualProduct: